function-store/TD_ParHoverMIDI_VSN1/README.md

 - **For Toggle parameters**: Toggles the parameter on/off
 - **Other parameter types**: No action (returns false)

-### Quick Parameter Reset
+### Shortcuts
-A convenient shortcut for resetting parameters to their default values:

-**Quick Reset Shortcut**:
+Convenient button combinations for quick parameter operations:

+**Button Combinations**:
+- **First + Second step/bank buttons**: Reset parameter to its default value
+- **First + Third step/bank buttons**: Set current value as default (parameter will reset to this value)
+- **Second + Third step/bank buttons**: Set current value as normMin (slider minimum)
+- **Second + Fourth step/bank buttons**: Set current value as normMax (slider maximum)

+**Usage**:
-- **Press the first two step/bank buttons simultaneously**: While hovering over or controlling any parameter
+- Press and hold the button combinations while hovering over or controlling any parameter
-- **Result**: The parameter instantly resets to its default value
+- These shortcuts provide quick access to common parameter operations without opening dialogs
-- **Use Case**: Faster than using Secondary Mode's reset hold functionality
+- Faster than using Secondary Mode's reset hold functionality
-- **Compatibility**: Works with all parameter types that have default values
+- **Compatibility**: Works with all numeric parameter types

-This provides an alternative to the Secondary Mode reset functionality, allowing for instant parameter resets without the hold delay.

 ### Undo/Redo Operations
 Full undo/redo support for both parameter value adjustments and slot management, allowing you to experiment freely and revert changes if needed: